 The Department of Revenue oversees unclaimed property for Washington, and administers the unclaimed property program to seek the rightful owners.

 Banks, retailers, credit unions, utilities, corporations, insurance companies, and governmental entities are some of the many sources of unclaimed property.
-These businesses (and others) report unclaimed property annually and are typically referred to as holders.
+These businesses (and others) report unclaimed property annually by Oct.
+31 and are typically referred to as holders.

 Any individual or business can search our UCP system for unclaimed property that we are holding in their name.
 If they find property in their name, the owner or claimant can file to get their property back.
 This may include an heir or someone filing for an elder who cannot file on their own.

 Our new system will improve both the reporting and claiming process and help us expand our ability to return property to the rightful owner.